Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/get permission for ongoing contact.md

 So really, the report is done, that's your upfront work, piece of work done.
 Then we're gonna put together a short email course that only ever needs to be done once.

 And then when people sign up, they're gonna get those over a series of weeks.
-So once you've done all of that, then really, your kind of week to week marketing is literally just doing those ongoing newsletters
+So once you've done all of that, then really, your kind of week to week marketing is literally just doing those ongoing newsletters.